 It is convenient to purchase pre-packaged foods.
 E.g. Grainwaves come in individual packs and one larger packet.
 I purchase a larger packet, open contents into an air-tight container and add handfuls directly to my kid’s lunchbox.
 Not only does this reduce waste but it is also a cheaper option over purchasing single-serve packaged products.

 The dryer is very convenient for drying clothes.
 However, over time it will increase your electricity bill.
 Create a laundry routine that will help you get through your mountain of laundry so you can eliminate the use of a dryer.
 If you really have to use the dryer, run your washing machine on an additional spin cycle to help remove out more excess water.
 This will reduce your drying time.

 4. PAY BILLS ONLINE

 Paperwork in the office can easily become a mess and get lost.
-Use my Bill Organiser to keep all your bills and receipts together in one place so you won’t forget to pay your bills.
-This 2017 Bill Organiser is an instant download and currently on sale 25% OFF.
+Use my Budget Organiser to keep all your bills and receipts together in one place so you won’t forget to pay your bills.

 5. GO REMOTE